cfarkas/variants2genes/README.md

 cd bin
 cp R /home/cfarkas/.local/bin/

-# After compiling, in samtools-1.9 and bcftools-1.9 folders:
+# After compiling SAMtools and BCFtools, do:
 cp samtools /home/cfarkas/.local/bin/
 cp bcftools /home/cfarkas/.local/bin/

-# After compiling, in vcflib folder
+# After compiling vcflib, do:
 cp scripts/* /home/cfarkas/.local/bin/
 cp bin/* /home/cfarkas/.local/bin/

-# After downloading, in sratoolkit.2.9.6-ubuntu64 folder
+# After downloading and decompress sratoolkit, in sratoolkit.2.9.6-ubuntu64 folder do:
 cp ./bin/fastq-dump /home/cfarkas/.local/bin/
 ```
 And so on.
-For the rest of the programs, check provided webpages.
+For the rest of the programs, check provided webpages for compliling and also copy to ./local/bin.

 # Usage:
 ## Collect haplotypes from RNA-seq data: